Agent Skills: Requirements → Test Coverage Mapper (RTM)

 If unknown, mark as TBD and proceed with safe defaults.

-If the user cannot answer, capture assumptions explicitly in the output.
+If the user cannot answer (or wants to move fast), capture the gaps as explicit assumptions in the output and proceed.

 Phase 2: Normalization (Make Requirements Traceable)